7 easy steps to reduce your cosmetic waste

 Though beautiful packaging is often part of a product’s appeal, you can still look for containers made from glass or aluminum instead of plastics, for "no packaging" or minimal packaging and refills.

-The first priority should really be avoiding over-consumerism and waste.
+The first priority should really be avoiding over-consumerism and stop beauty waste.

 Discover LILIXIR sustainable beauty products and see how you can incorporate them into your daily routine.